Vatican halts Mexico abuse prevention mission, cites virus

 “All those infected in Mexico recently traveled to Italy,” he noted.

-Italy’s coronavirus emergency has been underway for two weeks, and is focused on the northern Lombardy region, which has registered half of Italy’s 4,636 cases.
+But Italy’s coronavirus emergency has been underway for two weeks, and is focused on the northern Lombardy region, which has registered half of Italy’s 4,636 cases.
 The south-central Lazio region, where the Vatican city state is located, has registered 54 positive cases.
+Malta, the Mediterranean island where Scicluna lives, hasn’t registered a single positive case.
 There have been five positive cases in Mexico.

 Mexico, which has the second highest number of Catholics in the world, has been accumulating cases of abuse and cover-ups for years.
 The country’s most infamous case involves the disgraced Legion of Christ religious order, which was discredited after revelations about its pedophile founder.